-The Bank will continue to build on its strengths to further develop and sustain its business (both conventional and Islamic) and consolidate its market position.
-In line with addressing issues concerning climate change and environmental protection, the Bank will expand and grow our efforts in developing new business opportunities and products linked to environmental, social and governance ("ESG") including sustainability-linked solutions to meet growing needs in this area.
-This will be aligned to MUFG's management strategies to be more closely integrating environmental and social issues towards achieving sustainability for the environment and society.
+The Bank will continue to build on its strengths to further develop and sustain its business (both Conventional and Islamic) in the coming year to further enhance its market position in view of the post-pandemic recovery.
+This will also be in line with the growing aspiration to expand and grow business relating to climate change and environmental protection.
+The Bank will anchor its efforts in developing new business opportunities, financing solutions and products linked to Environmental, Social and Governance ("ESG") with sustainability-linked features to meet growing needs from customers and encourage wider adoption of green finance and sustainability practices.
+This will also be aligned to MUFG's management strategic goals, in line with the Bank's aspiration to achieve Net Zero Carbon emissions by 2050.